HaziqSabtu/webby-assessment/README.md

   - I switched to SQLite, a serverless, file-based database that integrates smoothly with Prisma.

   - The Prisma schema can be easily switched to MySQL or PostgreSQL later with minimal changes if needed.

+## 📂 Postman Collection

+The Postman collection for testing the GraphQL API is made available in the `postman/` folder.

+You can import the collection into your Postman environment to interact with the API directly.